Sejm of Central Lithuania: Elections

 The total number of deputies according to the majority of sources was 106.

+During the term, the Peasant Group of Popular Councils had broken away from the Popular Councils, forming a new party, and taking with it 7 seats.

 Proceedings

 The Sejm held its proceedings from 1 February to 1 March of that year.
 The marshal of the Sejm, elected on 3 February, was Antoni Łokuciewski.
 Much of the parliament's time was taken with the discussions on the future of Central Lithuania in relation to its neighbour, Poland.
 After few weeks of debate, with only a minority supporting a federal solution, the most important decision of the Sejm was passed: a request for annexation by Poland, passed on 20 February (96 in favor, 6 opposed, 10 abstaining).
 It was executed by a delegation that was elected on the Sejm's last session on 1 March and departed to finish the negotiations in the Polish capital of Warsaw.

 Aftermath

 The Polish Sejm passed the law proposed by the Central Lithuanian parliament on 22 March 1922 and two days later the Republic of Central Lithuania ceased to exist.
 20 deputies from the Sejm of Central Lithuania were incorporated into the Polish Sejm.
 All of the Republic of Central Lithuania's territory was incorporated into the newly formed Wilno Voivodeship.
 The border changes were accepted by the Conference of Ambassadors of the Entente and the League of Nations.
 Lithuania declined to accept the Polish authority over the area and continued to treat the region as part of its own territory and Vilnius as its legitimate capital, with Kaunas designated only as a temporary seat of government.
 The Polish–Lithuanian diplomatic relations were not restored until the Polish ultimatum to Lithuania in 1938.